 For dividends that are not fully imputed, the rate of NRWT can be reduced to 15% where a DTA exists between New Zealand and the recipient's country of tax residence.
-Some tax treaties permit a further reduction to 5%, and a limited number of treaties (such as New Zealand's treaties with Australia, the United States and China) allow a 0% NRWT rate to apply.
+Some tax treaties permit a further reduction to 5%, and a limited number of treaties allow a 0% NRWT rate to apply.